dalmo1991/superflexPy/doc/popular_models.rst

 Model initialization
 ....................

-Now that all the elements needed have been implemented, we can put them together to build the model structure.
+Now that all elements are implemented, we can combine them to build the model structure.
 For details refer to :ref:`demo`.

-The first step consists in initializing all the elements.
+First, we initialize all the elements.

 .. literalinclude:: popular_models_code.py
    :language: python
    :lines: 300-338
    :linenos:

-After that, the elements can be put together to create a :code:`Unit` that reflects the structure presented in the figure.
+After that, the elements can be put together to define a :code:`Unit` that reflects the structure presented in the figure.

 .. literalinclude:: popular_models_code.py